Tremolo333/ASU-simpy/README.md

 V4.5 added more parameters to the summary frame
 V5.0 simplified the code significantly by storing samples from iat and treatment distributions in 2 separate dictionaries, rather than a separate value for every patient type. type1/type2/type3 replaced with 'stroke'/'tia'/'neuro throughout. there is now single arrival generator function and single treatment function. arrival generator now takes patient type as a parameter that defines future pathway. simplified the summary frame function
-V5.1 there are now separate functions to get samples outside of treatment() and arrivals_generator()

-V5.2 implemented controllable/uncontrollable sampling, updated streamlit file and source code. added the checkbox. error fixed with bed utilisation calculation as the formula was incorrect, n_beds wasn't referred to properly within a class
+V5.1 there are now separate functions to get samples outside of treatment() and arrivals_generator() V5.2 implemented controllable/uncontrollable sampling, updated streamlit file and source code. added the checkbox. error fixed with bed utilisation calculation as the formula was incorrect, n_beds wasn't referred to properly within a class. fixed pts admitted within 4 hours calculation

 ## TO DO:

-0) Recalculate pts admitted within 4 hours

 from the workshop №6, in a separate file perform the following and modify the source code
 1) Calculate model warm-up period and take it into account - the amount of time required for the ASU to reach "plateau" - stable in/outflow of patients.